0 Days Left to Join

 E-Collar Class Action Claim Form

 The E-Collar class action claim form is quick and simple with Chimo.
-Some settlements take longer due to court approval, appeals, or fraud checks, but Chimo streamlines the process so you can get your share fas.
+Some settlements take longer due to court approval, appeals, or fraud checks, but Chimo streamlines the process so you can get your share fast.
 Here's how to file a claim against E-Collar:

 1